Creative Commons License 2023 Volume 10 Issue 3

 Quantitative change of detected L. serricorne in the cigarette-making section

-Quantitative change of detected L. serricorne in ripper section
+Quantitative change of detected L. serricorne in the ripper section

 a)